-• Increase of business vehicle depreciation limits for 2021.
-The allowable depreciation limits for certain passenger automobiles are increased to: \$10,200 for the first year in which the vehicle was placed in service, \$16,400 for the second year, \$9,800 for the third year, and \$5,860 for the fourth and later years in the recovery period.
+Increase of business vehicle depreciation limits for 2023.
+The allowable depreciation limits for certain passenger automobiles are increased to: \$12,200 for the first year in which the vehicle was placed in service, \$19,500 for the second year, \$11,700 for the third year, and \$6,960 for the fourth and later years in the recovery period.

-If a taxpayer claims 100% bonus depreciation, the greatest allowable passenger automobile depreciation is:
+If a taxpayer claims 80% bonus depreciation, the greatest allowable passenger automobile depreciation is:

-- \$18,200 for the first year;
+- \$20,200 for the first year;

-- \$16,400 for the second year;
+- \$19,500 for the second year;

-- \$9,800 for the third year; and
+- \$11,700 for the third year; and

-- \$5,860 for each later taxable year in the recovery period.
+- \$6,960 for each later taxable year in the recovery period.

-• Business use of a taxpayer's personal vehicle.
+- Business use of a taxpayer's personal vehicle.
 Taxpayers may no longer deduct unreimbursed employee expenses-including unreimbursed expenses related to business use of a personal vehicle-as "miscellaneous itemized deductions" to the extent the total of such expenses exceeds 2% of his or her AGI.

-However, the 2021 alternative standard mileage rate applicable to eligible business use of a vehicle is 56.0¢ per mile, down from 57.5¢ in 2020.
+However, the 2023 alternative standard mileage rate applicable to eligible business use of a vehicle is 65.5 cents per mile.

 - Use of a personal vehicle for charitable purposes remains at 14 cents per mile. - Use of a taxpayer's personal vehicle to move.
 Many taxpayers change their residence each year, and many of those taxpayer relocations involve new jobs.
 Prior law permitted a taxpayer to deduct moving expenses by car, provided the new location was at least 50 miles farther from the taxpayer's former home than the former main job location.
-The moving expense deduction has been suspended and has made the moving expense reimbursement taxable income. - Alternative minimum tax exemption amount increased.
+The moving expense deduction has been suspended and has made the moving expense reimbursement taxable income.

+• Alternative minimum tax exemption amount increased.
 The tax code provides for an AMTI exemption for purposes of determining the alternative minimum tax amount.
 The amount of the AMTI exemption varies according to the taxpayer's filing status and the tax year.
-The applicable AMTI exemption amounts for 2021 are as follows:
+The applicable AMTI exemption amounts for 2023 are as follows:

-Filing Status Phaseout of Exemption Amount Alternative Minimum Taxable Income Exemption Single or Head of Household \$523,600 \$73,600 Married Filing Jointly & Qualifying Widow(er) \$1,047,200 \$114,600 Married Filing Separately \$523,600 \$57,300
+Filing Status Phaseout of Exemption Amount Alternative Minimum Taxable Income Exemption Single or Head of Household \$578,150 \$81,300 Married Filing Jointly & Qualifying \$1,156,300 \$126,500 Surviving Spouse Married Filing Separately \$578,150 \$63,250

-\The AMTI exemption amounts are indexed for inflation.
+The AMTI exemption amounts are indexed for inflation.